facebook/relay/packages/relay-config/README.md

 # relay-config

-A utility library for loading and saving Relay compiler config files.
+A utility library for loading Relay compiler config files.